Pimpama, Queensland: 20th century

 By 1908, Queensland farmers on about a dozen farms in the Yatala, Pimpama, Ormeau and Nerang districts, were supplying almost the whole of the arrowroot used in Australia.
 Doherty Brothers of Hotham Creek and Robert Doherty of Ormeau, with together approximately 100 acre under arrowroot [or 50% of the total 200 acre under arrowroot in these districts], were among the largest arrowroot growers/producers in Australia.
 The Willowvale arrowroot mill was moved further downstream on Hotham Creek, closer to the Pacific Highway at Pimpama, and continued production until the mid-1930s.
 Alex Doherty at Laurel Hill turned to dairying in the early 1920s before retiring to the Gold Coast c1947.
 Subsequently, the property was purchased by the Miles family of Pimpama, with title to Laurel Hill transferred in 1950.
 Members of this family resided in the house until mid-October 1997.

 The Doherty family were prominent members of the local community, involved in church and civic affairs.
 William Doherty was a trustee of Pimpama School of Arts and served as a councillor on Coomera Divisional Board from c1887 to c1889.
 His son Thomas later became chairman of Coomera Shire.

 Some changes to the farmhouse were made during the Doherty family's occupation.
 There is evidence of minor re-arrangement of internal partition walls, and the staircase to the attic has been removed and the stairwell enclosed, possibly in the 1920s.
 The ceiling linings in several of the rooms may date to the 1920s also.
 The original kitchen wing reputedly burnt down in the late 1920s, and was replaced with the present kitchen building.

-From 1930 onwards there was a move toward dairy farming in the Pimpama/Willow Vale region; more recently these farms were used for fattening cattle.
+From 1930 onwards, there was a move toward dairy farming in the Pimpama/Willow Vale region; more recently these farms were used for fattening cattle.

 21st century

 Lutheran Ormeau Rivers District School opened on 23 January 2006.

 Pimpama State Secondary College opened 1 January 2013.

 A Woolworths supermarket opened on 5 July 2014.

 Pimpama State Primary College opened 1 January 2015.

 King's Christian College opened its second campus in Pimpama in 2015; their first campus opened at Reedy Creek in 1980 and their third campus opened in Chambers Flat in 2020.

+Pimpama City Shopping Centre opened in September 2018 and is anchored by Aldi, Coles and Best & Less alongside over 60 speciality shops.

+On 17 December 2021, Pimpama Sports Hub opened.

+Gainsborough State School commenced construction in March 2020 and opened in January 2021.